gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2025-11-03-Building-a-Dual-LLM-System-in-Unity.md

 *Running Gemini and Ollama*
 ----------

-I reused the GeminiServerLauncher from *Brollyland* but since I had to test out more robust prompting, I would have to call the API dozens, if not hundreds of times.
-Gemini has a relatively robust free plan but I also did not want to run into an issue where I would have to approach or exceed free usage limits.
+I reused the GeminiServerLauncher from *Brollyland* to connect Unity to a local API proxy.
+However this game required more robust prompting, where I would have to call the API hundreds of times to iterate prompting and game mechanics.
+Gemini has a robust free plan but I also did not want to run into an issue where I would have to approach or exceed free usage limits.
 So I developed a solution where I could use a locally run LLM to test prompts and other game mechanics.

+I changed my code so it could use the [Ollama](https://ollama.com/) model runner, which allows for powerful models to be run directly from my machine.
+To keep some consistency, I decided to continue using a Google product, in this case the gemma3n models.
+This allowed me to test the game offline, but there were some issues.
+The latency was poor and I still have not resolved why this was the case.
+I ran the model in a terminal window with the same prompts relatively quickly.
+But in Unity, it took minutes to load a scenario, dialogue and quiz.

+Doing some research, there may be a few reasons why this is the case.
+CPU limitation, model size (my model was over 7 GB), quantization and the lack of persistent context.
+Due to the time restraints of my project, I did not investigate this further but in the future it would be worth another look.

+Running a model locally, in theory, has many advantages

 *Auto Launching and Switching Models*